hipe/tmx/doc_test/doc/issues/003-how-nodes-are-generated.md

     #     foo.wear_cloak  # => :invisible

-note how the above has one comment block with three different runs in it. remarkably (and EXPERIMENTALLY) the above makes this:
+note how the above has one comment block with three different runs in it. remarkably (and #experimental'ly) the above makes this:

     context "with a foobric like this" do